What is a physical therapist?

 “Physical therapists provide care for people in a variety of settings, including hospitals, private practices, outpatient clinics, home health agencies, schools, sports and fitness facilities, work settings, and nursing homes.
 State licensure is required in each state in which a physical therapist practices.”

-Time to Degree: A doctorate is requirement, and typically takes 3 years to complete.
+- Time to degree: A doctorate is required and typically takes three years to complete.
 Most programs require a bachelor’s degree to be earned prior to applying for a doctorate.

-Clinical Requirements: About 80% of a DPT curriculum is classroom work, and about 20% is clinical work.
-The average DPT students spends about 30 hours per work in a clinical setting in their final clinical rotation.
+- Clinical requirements: About 80% of a DPT curriculum is classroom work, and about 20% is clinical work.
+The average DPT student spends about 30 hours per week in a clinical setting in the final clinical rotation.

-Minimum GPA: Minimum GPA for application varies program to program, but the average GPA of students admitted to a DPT program is 3.52.
-(APTA)
+- Minimum GPA: Minimum GPA for applicant varies from program to program, but the average GPA of students admitted to a DPT program is 3.52 (APTA).

-Application Deadlines: Every program has a different application deadline.
-Make sure to finish testing (the GRE) and all prerequisites at least 6 weeks before the application deadlines for your target programs.
+- Application deadlines: Every program has a different application deadline.
+Make sure to finish testing (the GRE) and all prerequisites at least six weeks before the application deadlines for your target programs.

 |General Chemistry I and II with lab||CHEM-C 105 & 125, CHEM-C 106 & 126|

 |General Physics I and II with lab||PHYS-P 201 & PHYS-P 202|